 In other words, it’s not the presumably stressful event itself; it’s how we perceive and react to it.
 And if our automatic reaction is irrational, negative, and ultimately detrimental to our mental health?
 That, in a nutshell, is a cognitive distortion.

 Wondering how to stop cognitive distortions?
-Enter reframing.
+Cognitive reframing offers a powerful tool to break free.

 What is reframing?

-"Reframing" is the CBT technique for stopping cognitive distortions.
+"Reframing" is a technique often used in cognitive behavioral therapy that helps to stop cognitive distortions.
 It is the developed habit of consciously changing how you feel during detrimental moments of cognitive distortions.

+Cognitive reframing involves a few key steps that help you address your distorted thoughts in a more structured way.
 The first step in cognitive reframing is identifying your own unique cognitive distortions.
-You then evaluate the evidence of said distortions, and – rather than embracing the negative thoughts – practice compassion towards yourself.
+You then evaluate the evidence of said distortions, and—rather than embracing the negative thoughts—practice compassion towards yourself.
 Let’s break it down:

 Perhaps you predict you’re going to do poorly on the exam, so you focus on what materials you don’t know.
 You think everyone else will do better than you.
 And you start to fill your head with negative self-talk, like “I’m so stupid.”

 When you notice yourself thinking something bleakly negative like that, stop the thought mid-flow by verbally saying “Stop!” out loud.
-Reassess your assumptions, and see if you can come up with a positive or neutral replacement.
+This verbal interruption can disrupt the automatic flow of negative thoughts, giving you a moment to reassess your assumptions.
+From there, see if you can come up with a positive or neutral replacement.

 Making a pros and cons list is a great exercise for all things in life, but try taking it a step further.

-Speaking kindly to yourself seems simple, but making a genuine effort each day to build yourself up and provide your heart and mind with internal love and support is a wonderful habit to make.
+Speaking kindly to yourself seems simple, but making a genuine effort each day to build yourself up with positive self-talk is crucial.

 When getting ready for that test, tell yourself: “I’m smart, I’ve worked hard, I’ve studied the material I need to.”
-Your anxiety levels should start to go down.
+Your anxiety levels should start to go down as you reinforce positive thinking and balanced thoughts.
+Over time, this habit can become a new way you approach anxiety-provoking situations.

 “Over time, you develop more realistic and helpful thoughts, and these thoughts help to improve your mood,” says Dr. Miller.